seanmcrae/House-Prices-Advanced-Regression-Techniques/README.md

 # House-Prices-Advanced-Regression-Techniques
 COMPREHENSIVE DATA EXPLORATION WITH PYTHON

-# 'The most difficult thing in life is to know yourself'

 This quote belongs to Thales of Miletus.
 Thales was a Greek/Phonecian philosopher, mathematician and astronomer, which is recognised as the first individual in Western civilisation known to have entertained and engaged in scientific thought (source: https://en.wikipedia.org/wiki/Thales)